-If you are using data encryption in a Data Store instance, it is absolutely essential that you not lose any of the encryption-settings definitions that may have been used to encrypt data in the server.
-If an encryption-settings definition is lost, then any data encrypted with that definition will be completely inaccessible.
-As such, it is important to ensure that you have good backups of the encryption-settings definitions to prevent them from being lost.
+If using data encryption in a Data Store instance, do not lose the encryption-settings definitions used to encrypt data in the server.
+If an encryption-settings definition is lost, any data encrypted with that definition will be completely inaccessible.
+Make sure the encryption-settings definitions are backed up regularly.

-The Data Store provides two different mechanisms for backing up and restoring encryption-settings definitions.
-You can export and import individual encryption-settings definitions using the encryption-settings tool.
-Or, you can back up and restore the entire encryption-settings database using the Data Store's backup and restore tools.
+The Data Store provides two different mechanisms for backing up and restoring encryptionsettings definitions.
+Individual encryption-settings definitions can be exported and imported using the encryption-settings tool.
+Or, the entire encryption-settings database can be backed up and restored using the Data Store's backup and restore tools.